AlexanderC/OpenFW-Eventer/README.md

 It is a library used by OpenFW framework.

-    Eventer- is an event manager that makes your live easier when using event driven development.
+    Eventer- is an event manager that makes your life easier when using event driven development.
     There are a lot of libraries doing this, but not that beautifully ;)